pynetscript/fantasy/README.md

 Then the script will:
 - Run `main()` function:
-  - Timestamp the date & time the script started in D/M/Y H:M:S format
+  - Timestamp the date & time the script started in D/M/Y H:M:S format.
-  - Define a queue with size of 40
+  - Define a queue with size of 40.
   - Use multiple processors and run the ` processor(device, output_q)` function:
     - SSH to all the devices at once in the <2nd_argument> (.json)
+      - Log the successful connection in cmdrunner.log
+    - Send "log" command to log "begin timestamp" & "Change Control/Ticket ID" locally on the device.
     - Get device's "hostname" from netmiko.
     - Get device's "ip" from .json
     - Run all the commands at once found in the <3rd argument> (.txt) - put into variable "output".
     - Save the running-config to startup-config - put into variable "output".
     - Put everything from variable "output" into "output_dict".
     - Put "output_dict" into queue named "output_q".
+    - Send "log" command to log "end timestamp" & "Change Control/Ticket ID" locally on the device.
     - Disconnect the SSH sessions.
+    - Log the successful configuration in cmdrunner.log
     - Errors:
-      - If the is an authentication error we will get an error message `15/04/2018 16:52:07 - Authentication error - r1.a-corp.com`
+      - If the is an authentication error we will get an error message `23/04/2018 19:38:20 - Authentication error: r1.a-corp.com`
-      - If the is an connectivity (TCP/22) error we will get an error message `15/04/2018 16:52:22 - TCP/22 connectivity error - 192.168.1.120`
+      - If the is an connectivity (TCP/22) error we will get an error message `23/04/2018 19:38:34 - TCP/22 connectivity error: 192.168.1.120`
       - Errors are logged in cmdrunner.log
   - Makes sure all processes have finished
   - Uses a queue to pass the output back to the parent process.